bohrium/perturb/rebut/synth.markdown

 **TECHNICAL TERMS**

-Re "renormalization": we thank R1 for their lucid explanation, suggestion, and questions.
-Yes, "re-summation" is more apt: we don't introduce counterterms, and we have no divergence at small scales.
-We now write "re-summation".
+RE: "renormalization": we thank R1 for their lucid explanation and questions.
+Yes, "resummation" is more apt: we don't introduce counterterms, and we suffer no divergence at small scales.
+We now write "resummation" and clarify as

-**TODO**
-is this a resummation of the diagrams as eta T-> finite, eta = small ?
-Could the authors bring some intuition of why terms with only two edges are dominant?
+below:

+As eta\to 0 with eta T fixed, SGD becomes ODE; per Rmk 1, diagrams with f fuzzy ties give the f-th order corrections due to non-0 eta (and hence to noise).
+Still, even for a quadratic landscape, those un-resummed corrections involve unboundedly many diagrams; our re-summation solves this problem.

+Resummed terms with d edges are order eta^d (despite edges now representing variable-length chains of un-resummed edges).
+So for small eta, terms with few edges dominate.
+E.g., Cor.s (6,7) involve 3,2)-edged diagrams.

-Re "Feynman": Both our and Feynman's formalisms arise from repeated differentiation of a sum-over-paths of a product-over-time of an exponential.
-Our diagrams' fuzzy ties give rise to loops.
-Like Penrose's "String Diagrams", ours use edges to depict contraction --- we will adopt this name if so advised.
+RE: "Feynman": Both our and Feynman's formalisms arise from differentiating of a sum-over-paths of a product-over-time of an exp.
+Our diagrams' fuzzy ties yield loops.
+Like Penrose's "String Diagrams", ours use edges to depict contraction --- we will adopt this name if advised.

-Re "valley": in the over-parameterized setting of deep networks without explicit regularization, the training landscape's minima (by Implicit Function Theorem) typically form a submanifold of dimension (#weights)-(#trainset).
-The literature (e.g. "Asymmetric Valleys: Beyond Sharp and Flat Local Minima" (He, Huang, Yuan: NeurIPS 2019)) refers to these submanifolds as "valleys".
+RE: "valley": in the over-parameterized setting of deep networks without explicit regularization, the train minima (by Impl.Func.Thm.) typically form a submanifold of dimension (#weights)-(#trainset).
+The literature (e.g. (He, Huang, Yuan: NeurIPS 2019)) refers to these submanifolds as "valleys".

-**OPAQUE CLAIMS**

-As R4 highlighted, our inlined claims require discussion.
-We now indicate which claims are routine to check and which claims, justified in the appendices, are to be taken as blackboxes.
-We also more precisely phrase claims such as those below:

-Re "smoothed landscape": the diagram [[image A]] contains a subdiagram [[image B]] = C*H; it is routine to check that [[B]] gives the leading-order loss increase when we convolve the landscape with a C-shaped Gaussian.
-Since [[A]] connects [[B]] to the test measurement using 1 edge, it couples [[B]] to the linear part of the test landscape --- and hence represents a displacement of weights (away from areas where the smoothed landscape is high).
-In short, [[A]] depicts descent on a smoothed landscape.

-Re "implicit metric": to define SGD or to measure a hessian's width, we need a Riemannian metric.
-Prior work on generalization and hessian-width chose this metric arbitrarily.
-We proved that when we measure hessian-width using the metric implicit in SGD, we get a generalization gap estimate.
-We thus show that our choice of optimizer modulates the relationship between curvature and generalization.

 **CHOICE OF VENUE**

-We are inspired by prior work (e.g. "Asymptotics of Wide Networks from Feynman Diagrams" (Dyer, Gur-Ari: ICLR 2019) and "Wasserstein Generative Adversarial Networks" (Arjovsky, Chintala, Bottou: ICML 2017)) that communicated substantive new mathematical tools within a conference paper's bounds.
-Our paper, now restructured thanks to reviewer feedback, may be absorbed either as a short report of results, or, through the revised appendices, as an in-depth discussion.
+We are inspired by prior work (e.g. (Dyer, Gur-Ari: ICLR 2019) and (Arjovsky, Chintala, Bottou: ICML 2017)) that communicated substantive new mathematical tools within a conference paper's bounds.
+We have restructured our paper to be absorbed either as a short report of results, or, through the revised appendices, as an in-depth discussion.